 It is assumed that this dietary adjustment should be maintained after gastric sleeve surgery to achieve optimal weight loss.
 Therefore, alcohol consumption is not recommended after gastric sleeve surgery.

-Tips to Drinking Alcohol After Gastric Sleeve Surgery
+How to Drink Alcohol After Gastric Sleeve Surgery

 - During the first six months after surgery, avoid alcohol